rng-guy/NFSMWBartender/README.txt

 ── ■ │ 3 - WHAT SHOULD I KNOW BEFORE I USE BARTENDER? │ ■ ─────────────────────────────────────────

-If improperly configured, this mod can cause STABILITY ISSUES in your game due to how much control it gives you over the game's cop-spawning logic.
-Also, the way this mod reads its configuration files has a few built-in assumptions that you should be aware of before you edit any of them.
+This mod should be COMPATIBLE with all VltEd and Binary mods; .asi mods that do not change the game's actual cop-spawning code should also be compatible (unless mentioned in this section).

-To help you avoid nasty surprises and instability, the following two subsections cover everything you need to know to make informed decisions when you edit the configuration files of this mod.
+If improperly configured, this mod can cause STABILITY ISSUES in your game due to how much control it gives you over its cop-spawning logic; also, the way this mod reads its configuration files has a few built-in assumptions that you should be aware of before you edit any of them.
+To help you avoid nasty surprises and game instability, the following two subsections contain

-The following two subsections also contain COMPATIBILITY NOTES for any mods known to conflict with Bartender in any way.
-In general, this mod should be compatible with all VltEd and Binary mods;
+ • everything you need to make informed edits to the configuration files of this mod, and
-.asi mods that do not change the game's actual cop-spawning code should also be compatible.
+ • detailed compatibility notes for all mods known to conflict with Bartender in any way.